safithetechi/Classify/README.md

 # Classify

 Is a web app that was built as an experiment to run both tensorflow and caffe, it classifies images using both frameworks and two different models i.e Inception(using tensorflow) and AlexNet(using caffe).
-The web app front is made with jqurey and the backend was made using Pythons flask framework
+The frontend is made with jqurey and the backend was made using Pythons flask framework